Vestur/cs326-empaths/docs/milestone1.md

   * Visual themes (Eid, Ukraine, etc)

 # Wireframes
+For constructing our wireframes, we primarily used Whimsical.
+The background for our web app was drawn digitally using a generic, ipad drawing app.
+Whimsical was quite limited in certain formatting options, colors, fonts, etc and thus restricted what we could do with our wireframes.
+These wireframes are more like a guideline for our actual User Interface and we mostly focused on placement of text boxes, buttons, etc. It is a rough draft of our vision for our application.
+Back to the background, since our application is charity centered, we chose colors that are often (psychologically) associated with good faith and giving.
+The blue and yellow color combination is commonly used for social justice, according to a quick Google search.
+Also, Blue represents peace, reliability, and wisdom while yellow represents optimism and hope.
+Our background is an abstract rising sun, which is another symbol of hope.
+First, we have the login page.
+It is pretty standard.
+We have user's profile picture displayed, input text boxes for the user's username and password (with a submit mechanism embedded), a sign up button and a link to reset your username or password if forgotten.

 <img width="836" alt="Screen Shot 2022-03-23 at 1 57 56 PM" src="https://user-images.githubusercontent.com/77020125/159766040-1d332064-c81b-4f38-9677-41d09b9aac30.png">

+Once the user has logged in, they will be redirected to the page below.
+This is our search page, where the user can search for charities and sift through the results.
+We have a typical search bar at the top middle of the page.
+Below are placeholders for charity results.
+In our actual application the charity name will be displayed with more information such as a mission statement, location etc so they will be bigger boxes.
+There is a little plus sign on the side where a user can click and add the charity to their favorites.
+After the charity is added to favorites, the plus sign becomes a check mark.
+Also, all of our pages (except login and profile) have a sidebar.
+This side bar displays the user's profile picture and two dropdown menus.
+The first leading to the profile page, where the account's settings can be edited.
+Then there is a manage dropdown menu with options to access their liked posts, favorite charities, charity lists and donation-tracker.
+Lastly, there is a sign out button at the bottom.
 <img width="669" alt="Screen Shot 2022-03-23 at 1 59 15 PM" src="https://user-images.githubusercontent.com/77020125/159766057-318bba06-e496-4e20-9843-83736578500c.png">

 <img width="675" alt="Screen Shot 2022-03-23 at 2 00 18 PM" src="https://user-images.githubusercontent.com/77020125/159766083-04cf74e0-baad-477c-a607-eefe8f3b7a39.png">